huiyuyie/recipe_calories/README.md

 Since the p-value 0.0 is below our significant level of 0.05, we REJECT the null hypothesis.
 This provides strong evidence that the mean calories of recipes that take 120~240 minutes to prepare is different from that of other recipes in our dataset.

 **Justification**
 We choose to do a permutation test since it doesn't require any distributional assumptions about calories.This is especially important given that calorie values can be highly skewed and contain outliers. he method is robust, intuitive, and well-suited for comparing means between two groups when traditional parametric assumptions may not hold.
-We used the  **absolute mean differenc** as our test statistic since we are performing a two tailed test.
+We used the  **absolute mean difference** as our test statistic since we are performing a two tailed test.
 This approach is well-suited for comparing two groups and provides an intuitive way to access whether the observed difference in calories could be due to random chance.

 ---